 - Serve the community in other ways by helping keep our communities clean, safe, and welcoming.

-We hope you got some value out of this list and that you can apply some of these ideas to stay positive!
+We hope you got some value out of this list and that you can apply some of these ideas to stay positive in an uncertain environment!

 As always, in terms of your investments, we recommend that you stay the course as long-term investing remains the best way to build and accumulate wealth.
 Do not let the fear of the “crisis of the day” derail you from reaching your goals!